 What to pack for Saving Money in Iceland

-Iceland water is safe to drink so carrying a reusable water bottle will not only help the environment but will also save you some pennies!
-Again, we love this travel themed one!
+Icelandic water is usually safe to drink so carrying a reusable water bottle will not only help the environment but will also save you some pennies.

 What are your Iceland money saving tips for Iceland?